-Benefit Description You pay After the calendar year deductible Orthopedic and prosthetic devices (cont.) • Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups All charges Lumbosacral supports • Corsets, trusses, elastic stockings, support hose, and other supportive devices • Care and services from non-Plan providers unless precertified by the Plan prior to receiving the service Durable medical equipment (DME) We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+Benefit Description You pay After the calendar year deductible Orthopedic and prosthetic devices (cont.)
+Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical Procedures .
+For information on the hospital and/or ambulatory surgery center benefits, see Section 5 (c) Services Provided by a Hospital or Other Facility, and Ambulance Services .
+20% coinsurance of our Plan allowance Not covered: All charges Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups • Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices • Care and services from non-Plan providers unless precertified by the Plan prior to receiving the service Durable medical equipment (DME) We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
 Covered items include: 20% coinsurance of our Plan allowance • Oxygen Dialysis equipment Hospital beds Standard non-motorized wheelchairs • Crutches • Walkers Colostomy, iliostomy, and tracheostomy supplies Suction and urinary catheters Note: When your Plan physician prescribes this equipment we will arrange with a health care provider to rent or sell you durable medical equipment at discounted rates.
-Diabetic Treatment: 20% coinsurance of our Plan allowable charge - Precertification is required for insulin pumps and pump infusion sets and supplies.
-Coverage includes benefits for FDA- approved equipment, supplies, and in-person outpatient self- management training and education-including medical nutrition therapy-for the treatment of insulin-dependent diabetes, insulin- using diabetes, gestational diabetes, and non-insulin-using diabetes if prescribed by a healthcare professional legally authorized to prescribe such items. - Insulin pumps, pump infusion sets and supplies, testing supplies (test strips, lancets, lancet devices, blood glucose monitors, and control solution), and outpatient self-management training and education and nutritional therapy are covered under the Plan's medical benefits.
+Diabetic Treatment: 20% coinsurance of our Plan allowable charge Precertification is required for insulin pumps and pump infusion sets and supplies.
+Coverage includes benefits for FDA-approved equipment, supplies, and in-person outpatient self-management training and education-including medical nutrition therapy-for the treatment of insulin-dependent diabetes, insulinusing diabetes, gestational diabetes, and non-insulin-using diabetes if prescribed by a healthcare professional legally authorized to prescribe such items.
+Insulin pumps, pump infusion sets and supplies, testing supplies (test strips, lancets, lancet devices, blood glucose monitors, and control solution), and outpatient self-management training and education and nutritional therapy are covered under the Plan's medical benefits. padical aquipment (DME) continued on next page